 This isn’t always the case.
 In fact, this study found only 12.4% of participants experience a 28-day cycle.
-Some women have irregular cycles and ovulate slightly earlier or later.
+Some women have irregular cycles (due to medical conditions or natural causes) and ovulate slightly earlier or later.

-How early can you take a pregnancy test after implantation bleeding?
+How soon can you take a pregnancy test after implantation bleeding?

-If your egg is fertilized by a sperm around ovulation, the embryo implants in the wall of your uterus, and the process of pregnancy begins.
+If your egg is fertilized by a sperm around ovulation, the embryo implants in your uterine wall, and the process of pregnancy begins.
 Usually, this takes about 8-12 days after ovulation.

 Implantation can come with some symptoms such as:

-Implantation means your body starts producing hCG.
-Remember though, it takes times for the levels to be high enough to get a positive result.
-How long it takes for this to happen can differ for each woman.
+After implantation your body will start to produce hCG.
+Remember, though, it takes time for the levels to be high enough to get a positive test.
+The time it takes for this to happen can be different for each woman.

 Implantation bleeding is often mistaken for the start of the next expected period.
-So unless you’re hoping to be pregnant, you might not test until your period is missed.
+Unless you’re hoping to be pregnant, you might not test until you have missed your period.

-Can you get a positive 7 days before period?
+Can you get a positive 7 days before a period?

 Many of the over-the-counter urine home pregnancy tests will give confirmation within the 5-24U/L hCG range.

-That means a week before your next expected period you could get a positive result, but it might be a false positive (chemical pregnancy), due to a faulty product, or because it was able to detect very low levels of hCg before a pregnancy could be confirmed.
+That means a week before your next expected period you could get a positive result; it might be a false positive, however, due to a faulty product or because it was able to detect very low levels of hCG before a pregnancy could be confirmed.

-The promise of early tests result is alluring.
+The promise of an early result is alluring.
 If you really want to get pregnant, you want to know as soon as possible whether it’s happened.

-However, getting the positive tests result in the 5 – 24U/L hCG range can be risky.
+Getting a positive tests result in the 5–24U/L hCG range, however, can be risky.